Free Quote: 800-272-5490 Customer Service: 800-237-0799 Text: 833-621-1881

 Kitchen Ventilation Oven Hood

-• Updraft system work to suck the vapor, moisture or smoke right up and out of your house through a roof or exterior-wall mounted vent.
+• The purpose of an updraft system is to suck the vapor, moisture or smoke right up and out of your house through a roof or exterior-wall mounted vent.
 They are mounted above the cooking area.
 It used to be that hoods were boxy and cumbersome.
 However, modern design has forced ventilation designers to become more creative and now there are lower-profile versions that pull the contaminants to the edges of the hood, rather than the center, allowing them to exist as flat or slightly curved, low-profile panels.
 Updraft systems are still the most popular option because they are the most effective.

 • Downdraft systems are part of the cooking appliances themselves.
 They suck the contaminants across the cooktop, trapping them before they can rise up into the living space, and then pull them down through a duct that leads out of the home.
 Not only are these less visually disruptive, they are also a popular choice when homeowners install cooking appliances in a kitchen island.
 Do keep in mind that downdraft ventilation is not as effective as updraft systems.
 Also, since the blower action happens closer to the surface, gas cooktop flames can be affected a bit - as if they are pulled in a slightly sideways direction.